With their soft and long hair, Silkie guinea pigs are one of the most elegant and stunning breeds of guinea pig.

 Silkie guinea pigs are a long-haired variety of guinea pigs, similar to the Peruvian guinea pig and Coronet guinea pig.

 The difference between the Silkie and other long haired breeds is its hair – it flows from front to back instead of along the spine.

 Appearance and Characteristics of Guinea Pigs Silkie Breed

-Silkie guinea pigs have very long hair, though it isn’t quite as long as the Peruvian guinea pig’s hair.
+Silkie guinea pigs have very long straight hair, though it isn’t quite as long as the Peruvian guinea pig’s hair.

-Their hair tends to stay all one length as it sweeps backwards unparted, with the hair at the rump usually being the longest point.
+Their silky hair tends to stay all one length as it sweeps backwards unparted, with the hair at the rump usually being the longest point.